quansun98/GAUDI/README.md

 (3) GAUDI will automatically remove highly correlated variants (LD > 0.95) in training samples.
 LD pruning or clumping could be performed before training models, but is not required.

+(4) Computational time will depend on the number of samples and variants.
+In our real data analysis with ~6000 samples and ~300k input variants, it takes about 12 hours to finish.

 ## Instructions on model testing (applying GAUDI model)

 1. Combine HDS (or GT) from VCFs with local ancestry information